 #2 HKS Hi-Power Dual Exit

-For those of you who prefer a dual exit design, but still want something high quality, the HKS Hi-Power system is a great option.
-HKS is a really big name in the JDM market, and how a reputation for their high quality, although expensive, exhaust systems.
+For those of you who prefer a dual-exit design, but still want something high quality, the HKS Hi-Power system is a great option.
+HKS is a really big name in the JDM market, and has garnered a solid reputation for its high-quality, although expensive, exhaust systems.
 The Hi-Power system uses 60mm piping, which is quite a bit smaller than the 3” piping on the Agency Power exhaust.
+This exhaust is crafted from SUS304 stainless steel with 120mm blued titanium tips.
+What is extra nice about this system is the included H-pipe, which improves overall sound and increases exhaust flow for enhanced power.
+Unfortunately, this exhaust is relatively expensive coming in at $1,450.

 - Dual exit blue tip